2023 Daytime Emmy Nominee for Outstanding Talk Series

 How Baking Helped This Woman Escape Homelessness and Get Sober — And Help Others Do the Same

 Jennifer Hudson is shining a light on a baker who overcame her own struggles to find success and help others who need support starting over.

 Janie Deegan had been homeless for a year and battling an addiction for 10 years when she finally got sober at 25.
-“Everybody in my life was like, ‘We love you, but it hurts to be around you, Janie,’” she told Jennifer on the April 12 episode of "The Jennifer Hudson Show."
+“Everybody in my life was like, ‘We love you, but it hurts to be around you, Janie,’” she told Jennifer on "The Jennifer Hudson Show."

 “I was just a shell of a person — I had never built any self-love or confidence or self-esteem,” she said.
 “I couldn’t even look people in the eyes.”